snehabesu/dungeonmania-game-refactor/README.md

 ## Repository Note

 This project was originally developed in a private GitLab repository hosted by the university.
-After graduation, access to the repository expired and the full codebase is no longer available.
-This repository contains a reconstructed version of the system that demonstrate the refactoring approach and architectural improvements used in the project.
+After graduation, access to the original environment expired so the game can't be played.
+This repository contains the full codebase and design artefacts demonstrating the refactoring approach and architectural improvements used in the project.

 ## Author